Sclera Definition: White of The Eyeball

 Nevus of Ota is a congenital condition.
 It causes hyperpigmentation of the eye, eyelids, and other surrounding areas.
 The pigment often appears blue or brown.

-Typically, the nevus does not require treatment.
+Typically, the nevus doesn’t require treatment.
 Some people desire laser therapy to lighten the spots for cosmetic reasons.
-Nevus of Ota is associated with a higher risk of glaucoma and, in rare cases, melanoma of the eye.
+Nevus of Ota is associated with a higher risk of glaucoma and, in rare cases, eye melanoma.

 Ectasia (Staphyloma)